alexfernandez/alexfernandez.github.io/2017/origins-language.md

 [around the world](https://www.newscientist.com/article/mg23230990-700-in-search-of-the-very-first-coded-symbols/).
 There are also
-[cup and ring marks](https://en.wikipedia.org/wiki/Cup_and_ring_mark) from later periods.
+[cup and ring marks](https://en.wikipedia.org/wiki/Cup_and_ring_mark) from later periods, and probably many more overlooked prehistoric marks.

 Do they represent concepts of some kind, or are they just pretty designs?
-With a more concrete language description in mind it is conceivable that these inscriptions might be decyphered, perhaps as function words;
-or at least put in context.
+With a more concrete language description in mind it is conceivable that these inscriptions might be decyphered, or at least put in context.

 ### Modern Languages